Georgia to conduct full by-hand count of presidential race ballots, secretary of state says

 'It will be an audit, a recount and a recanvas all at once,' he added.

+Attention has turned to Georgia where both US Senate races appear headed for January runoffs.
+Earlier this week, Raffensperger faced calls to resign from office from the two GOP senators, Kelly Loeffler and Doug Purdue, fighting for their reelection.

+CNN has not projected a winner in the Georgia presidential race, but Joe Biden currently leads President Donald Trump by more than 14,000 votes in the state.
+CNN has projected that Biden will win the presidential election.
+Trump has not conceded in the race, and instead has made unfounded claims about widespread voter fraud and mail-in ballots.

-Raffensperger said the state needs to get the final county certifications reported before it moves to a 'risk limiting audit.'
+Raffensperger said the state needs final county certifications reported by Friday before it moves to a 'risk limiting audit.'
+He said 97 of Georgia's 159 counties have already certified their results.

+More than 4.9 million ballots have been cast in Georgia in the presidential race.

 He said he would officially designate the presidential race as the subject of the risk limiting audit later Wednesday.